 Next up, lets take a look at where their energy is sourced from and how much of it is clean and renewable.

-Pure Planet supply 100% renewable electricity to all their customers.
-Their partners BP buy renewable electricity from a range of suppliers on their behalf - made up of a mix of wind energy, solar energy and hydropower.
+Pure Planet supplies 100% renewable electricity to all its customers.
+Partners BP buy renewable electricity from a range of suppliers on their behalf - made up of a mix of wind energy, solar energy and hydropower.

-Currently, Pure Planet do not publish much information about the energy they purchase when compared to companies such as Bulb, who like to promote the various solar and wind farms they use.
-However, Pure Planet is keen to state that their energy mix for last year was made up of over 80% wind energy and almost 20% solar energy.
-Nevertheless they do promote the fact that their energy is certified by the Renewable Energy Guarantees of Origin (REGO) scheme - an Ofgem regulated scheme that serves to prove that the energy generated is from renewable sources.
+Currently, Pure Planet does not publish much information about the energy they purchase.
+However, the company is keen to state that its energy mix for last year was made up of over 80% wind energy and almost 20% solar energy.
+Nevertheless, it does promote the fact that their energy is certified by the Renewable Energy Guarantees of Origin (REGO) scheme - an Ofgem regulated scheme that serves to prove that the energy generated is from renewable sources.

 Did you know?

 As with all suppliers providing 100% renewable electricity, Pure Planet customers receive the same electricity from the National Grid - a melting pot of electricity sourced from renewable and non-renewable sources.
-However, for every unit of electricity their customers use, Pure Planet guarantee to generate or buy and put back an equal amount of renewably-sourced energy.
+However, for every unit of electricity their customers use, Pure Planet guarantees to generate or buy and put back an equal amount of renewably-sourced energy.

 As renewable energy generation and usage increases in the future, the percentage of renewable electricity all customers receive from the grid will increase.
 In this way, Pure Planet and other suppliers are helping to increase the renewable portion of the UK’s electricity.